 We denote by $\Omega(h)$ the set of all possible states for $h$ vertices in the same $R_{ij}$, and $\Omega$ the set of all states of the dynamic program.
 Table~\ref{tableStates} lists all the possible states of $\Omega(3)$.
 We summarize a number of key observations about valid states that are needed to fully understand the algorithm and to establish its complexity.

 Consider a connected component $j$ with a single vertex $i$ so that $C_j = \{i\}$.
-Such a vertex is referred as a vertex with \textbf{a self-loop}.
+Such a vertex is referred as a vertex with \textbf{a path-reversal}.

-\begin{lemma} A vertex with a self-loop has degree 2. \end{lemma} \proof The degree of $i$ is not zero since it belongs to a connected component.
+\begin{lemma} A vertex with a path-reversal has degree 2. \end{lemma} \proof The degree of $i$ is not zero since it belongs to a connected component.
 The only possible connection to vertex $i$ is from the vertex located to its left and it can have at most 2 edges.
-It has exactly 2 edges since the degree must be even, see Theorem \ref{th1}. $ \square$ \endproof An example of a self-loop in a state is shown Fig.~\ref{figLemma2}.
+It has exactly 2 edges since the degree must be even, see Theorem \ref{th1}. $ \square$ \endproof An example of a path-reversal in a state is shown in Fig.~\ref{figLemma2}.

 \begin{lemma} A connected component of a state in $\Omega(h)$ has zero or an even number of vertices labeled with $U$. \end{lemma} \proof By Lemma \ref{th1}, vertices of $L_{i,j} - R_{i,j}$ have an even degree.
 So in a state, only vertices of $R_{i,j}$ can have an odd degree.
 Since in a graph, the number of vertices of odd degree is even, a state has zero or an even number of vertices with an odd degree. $ \square$